msrparadesi/robocat_ws/webserver_pkg/README.md

-# AWS DeepRacer Webserver Package for Follow the Leader(FTL) sample project
+# AWS DeepRacer Webserver Package for RoboCat sample project

 ## Overview

-The DeepRacer Web Server ROS package creates the *web_publisher_node* which is part of the Follow the Leader(FTL) sample project and will be launched from the ftl_launcher.
-For more information about the Follow the Leader(FTL) sample project, see [Follow the Leader(FTL) sample project](https://github.com/awsdeepracer/aws-deepracer-follow-the-leader-sample-project).
+The DeepRacer Web Server ROS package creates the *web_publisher_node* which is part of the RoboCat sample project and will be launched from the rc_launcher.
+For more information about the RoboCat sample project, see [RoboCat sample project](https://github.com/msrparadesi/robocat_ws).

 This node launches a Flask application as a background thread and creates service clients and subscribers for all the services and topics that are required by the APIs called from the DeepRacer vehicle console.
 This node acts as an interface between the AWS DeepRacer device console and the backend ROS services.
-This node was extended to provide more functionalities required for the Follow the Leader(FTL) sample project.
+This node was extended to provide more functionalities required for the RoboCat sample project.

 ## License